joshanator/franchise-spicer/madden_franchise_qt/data/README.md

 Events can be configured to only appear during specific season stages:

-- Pre-Season: Weeks 1-4
+- pre-season
-- Regular Season Start: Weeks 5-7
+- regular-season-start
-- Regular Season Mid: Weeks 8-15
+- regular-season-mid / trade-deadline
-- Regular Season End: Weeks 16-22
+- regular-season-end
-- Post-Season: Weeks 23-26
+- playoffs
-- Off-Season: Week 27+
+- off-season